OpenSCAP/oval-graph/README.md

 # OVAL-visualization-as-graph
-Understanding result by blinking the eye
+Understanding result in the blink of an eye